 GobblesGobbles

-4 min read3 sourcesAI-written, source-linked.
+4 min readPublishes every 2 days4 sourcesAI-written, source-linked.
 Learn moreNot medical advice.
 Talk to your doctor before changing care.

-A bioengineered chewing gum that turns color in your mouth to flag early-stage oral cancer just moved from sci-fi to lab prototype — and the biohacking community is simultaneously bracing for the FDA to rip its peptide supply chain apart.
+A bioengineered chewing gum from UPenn just dropped HPV in saliva by 93% in a single dose — and the biohacking community is simultaneously bracing for the FDA to rip its peptide supply chain apart.

 The FDA Is Closing the Peptide Window — And Biohackers Are Scrambling